priyanka828/TropicSunProject/README.md

     - Dependacies -> Dependancy packages
     - Controllers -> Controllers
     - Data  -> All Data Objects Layer for DTODS: closer to the data base
-    - DTO  -> All the DTO objects
+    - DTO  -> All the Data transfer objects
     - Models  -> All the Models
     - Services -> All the service classes which connect Controllers and Services
     - Properties -> App property files